 Colonel Robin R. Neumeier, Commander

-Colonel Robin R. Neumeier, entered the Army as a Nurse Corps Officer commissioned through ROTC at Stephen F. Austin State University, Texas.
-She attended the 66G (OB/GYN AOC course) as a 2nd lieutenant and practiced as a labor and delivery nurse for 7 years until she attended Medical University of South Carolina where she received a Master’s in Nursing, Midwifery in 2001.
-In 2017, she graduated from Old Dominion University in Virginia with a Doctor of Nursing Practice (DNP) degree.
+COL Robin R. Neumeier, a native of Texas, entered the Army as a Nurse Corps Officer commissioned through ROTC at Stephen F. Austin State University, Texas where she received her Bachelor of Science degree in Nursing.
+She attended The Medical University at South Carolina where she received a Master’s in Nursing; Midwifery in 2001 and graduated in 2001 from Old Dominion University in Virginia with a Doctor of Nursing Practice (DNP) in Executive Leadership.

-Colonel Neumeier enjoys staying active as a Midwife and remains clinically engaged as a full scope CNM.
-Her professional association affiliations include American College of Nurse Midwives; Association of Women’s Health, Obstetric, and Neonatal Nursing; Armed Forces Association; and Association of Nurse Executives.
-Her military schools include Officer’s Basic Course, 66G AOC Course, Officer’s Advanced Course, Combat Casualty Care Course (C4), Trauma Nurse Care Course, Command General and Staff College, AMEDD Advanced Nurse Leadership Course, Joint Operations Medical Management Course, Joint Forces Combat Trauma Medical Course, AMEDD Executive Skills Course, Defense Strategic Course and currently Army War College.
+COL Neumeier enjoys staying active as a Midwife and remains clinically engaged as a full scope CNM.
+Professional association affiliations include American College of Nurse Midwives; Association of Women’s Health, Obstetric, and Neonatal Nursing; Armed Forces Association; and Association of Nurse Executives.
+Military schools include Officer’s Basic Course, 66G AOC Course, Officer’s Advanced Course, Combat Casualty Care Course (C4), Trauma Nurse Care Course, Command General and Staff College, AMEDD Advanced Nurse Leadership Course, Joint Operations Medical Management Course, Joint Forces Combat Trauma Medical Course, AMEDD Executive Skills Course, Defense Strategic Course and Army War College.

 Her military awards include Bronze Star Medal, Meritorious Service Medal (6 OCL), Army Commendation Medal (5 OCL), Army Achievement Medal (2 OCL), Overseas Service Ribbon (5), Order of Military Medical Merit, the National Defense Service Medal (1 Star), the Global War on Terrorism Medal, parachute badge, and German Army Fitness Proficiency Badge.